 Some scenes from the Opera

-What we think.
-For us this is a lifetime experience: Verdi Opera and Hatshepsut temple was a spectacular combination and we were soooo lucky we happened to be in Luxor at that time.
-Some tips from us.
-We went in late October.
-It is very hot during the day and Luxor is always hotter Vs Cairo.
+For us this is a lifetime experience: Verdi Opera and Hatshepsut temple was a spectacular combination and we were so lucky we happened to be in Luxor at that time.
+Some tips from us: We went in late October.
+It was very hot during the day and Luxor is always hotter Vs Cairo.
 However at night temperature drop and it gets windy.
 As the opera is outside, always prepare to bring a shawl or light coat to keep warm.
 I forgot my shawl but Thankfully drinking hot tea helps keeping my stomach warm.